-We’ve put our collective minds together to give you the lowdown on each area and where the opportunities or ‘hotspots’ lie in the United Kingdom:
+We’ve put our collective minds together to give you the lowdown on the best places to invest in property and where the opportunities or ‘hotspots’ lie in the United Kingdom:

 That said, there are still good opportunities for capital growth, not least because of the proximity of the University and the student population that uses it.
 As a result, in 2017, yields of 4% were enjoyed in the area.